-Reference to "Average Daily Rate" or "ADR" means hotel room revenue divided by total number of room nights sold in a given period, and "Revenue per Available Room" or "RevPAR" represents hotel room revenue divided by room nights available to guests for a given period.
-References to "Adjusted EBITDA" means earnings before interest expense, a provision for income taxes and depreciation and amortization, or "EBITDA," further adjusted to exclude certain items.
+Reference to "Average Daily Rate" or "ADR" represents hotel room revenue divided by the total number of room nights sold for a given period, and reference to "Revenue per Available Room" or "RevPAR" represents hotel room revenue divided by the total number of room nights available to guests for a given period.
+Reference to "Adjusted EBITDA" means earnings before interest expense, a provision for income taxes and depreciation and amortization, or "EBITDA," further adjusted to exclude certain items.
 Refer to "Part II-Item 7.

-Management's Discussion and Analysis of Financial Condition and Results of Operations- Key Business and Financial Metrics Used by Management" for additional information on these financial metrics.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Business and Financial Metrics Used by Management" for additional information on these financial metrics.